-What’s the most popular fan Page on Facebook?
+What’s the most popular fan page on Facebook?
 Well, naturally, Facebook’s.
-And it does’t have to be by all Facebook SEO requirements.
+And it doesn’t have to be by all Facebook SEO requirements.

 It boasts 213 million followers.

 Samsung holds the second spot with 160 million fans, while Cristiano Ronaldo comes third with an impressive following of 123 million.

 It’s hard to compete with these multi-billion dollar companies and celebrities, but you can give your company’s Fan Page on this social media network a boost by having an SEO strategy in place.